sorbet/sorbet/website/docs/flow-sensitive.md

 the type of `x` to "`Object` plus responds to `foo`", so it must keep the type of `x` at `Object`, which does not allow calling `foo`.

-Note that even if Sorbet did support such a type, it's likely that `respond_to?` would _still_ not be supported, because knowing that the method `foo` exists says nothing about what parameters that method expects, what their types are, or what the return type of that function is.
+Note that even if Sorbet did support such a type, it's likely that flow-sensitive type updates for `respond_to?` would _still_ not be supported, because knowing that the method `foo` exists says nothing about what parameters that method expects, what their types are, or what the return type of that function is.

 It's possibly someday that Sorbet could support a limited form of `x.respond_to?(:foo)` when one of the component types of `x` is a type which has